 Chronic alcohol and drug use results in the brain’s cells being less responsive to substances and reduces the “high” that people crave.
 This process is known as tolerance.
 These same brain adaptations also lead to the brain being unable to produce normal amounts of dopamine on its own.
 This means that a person will struggle to find enjoyment in normal pleasurable activities when they are not under the influence of drugs or alcohol.

-Warning signs of addiction
+Warning signs of dependance and problematic behaviours

 Here are some common red flags that may indicate an individual’s drug and alcohol use is becoming problematic :